allaccountstaken/improving-risk-profile-classification/README.md

 ## Hyperparameter Tuning

 ### Methodology

-Similarly to the benchmark model, Gradient Boosting Classifier was chosen as it seems to be very flexible algorithm for a binary classification tasks.
+Similarly to the benchmark model, Gradient Boosting Classifier was chosen as it seems to be a very flexible algorithm for classification tasks.
 Depending on hyperparamenters, it can mimic high-bias AdaBoosting as well as high-variance RandonForest.
 Moreover, it provides feature importances and predicts probabilities, similar to tree-based classifiers and logistic regression.

 ### Experiment Setup